qiaoen17/tp/docs/UserGuide.md

 ### Unmarking a tutorial: `unmarktut`

-This feature allows you to unmark the tutorial as complete.
+This feature allows you to unmark the tutorial as incomplete.
 If a tutorial was mistakenly marked as done, you can undo it using this feature.

 Format: `unmarktut INDEX`

-* Marks the tutorial at the specified `INDEX`.
+* Unmarks the tutorial at the specified `INDEX`.

 Example: